fati-ma/reading-notes/README.md

 # Summary Blog

+### Hello, This is Fatima and this is my Lab01b submission.
+You can view my Markdown webpage using the following [link](https://fati-ma.github.io/reading-notes/)

 ### In this blog I will do a summary of the following topics: :smile:
 :one: - [Growth Mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)
 :two: - [Markdown on GitHub](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)